 Child protection - Section 47 (Children Act 1989) referrals.

-We note that Southwark’s Multi Agency Safeguarding Hub (MASH) adopted the London Safeguarding Children Partnership (LSCP) Threshold Document, which provides a framework for professionals who are working with children, young people and families and aims to help identify when a child may need additional support to achieve their full potential.
+We note that Southwark’s Multi Agency Safeguarding Hub (MASH) adopted the London Safeguarding Children Partnership (LSCP) Threshold Document, which provides a framework for professionals who are working with children, young people and families and aims to help identify when a child may need safeguarding or need additional support to achieve their full potential.
 It introduces a continuum of help and support, provides information on the levels of need and gives examples of some of the factors that may indicate a child or young person needs additional support.
 We also note the LSCP’s The Continuum of Need Matrix, which is not an exhaustive list but provides examples that can be used as a tool to assist assessment, planning and decision making for professionals working to safeguard and promote the welfare of children.
 Safeguarding indicators will always be considered alongside a child’s other needs.
 We will refer to LSCP’s Threshold Document and Continuum of Need Matrix when assessing the children’s needs and making referrals to Southwark MASH.

+When there is a clear concern that a child may need protection, according to the The Continuum of Need Matrix, the safeguarding referrals will be made to Southwark Multi Agency Safeguarding Hub (MASH) by submitting the online referral form via the Southwark portal which is accessible through https://forms.southwark.gov.uk/ShowForm.asp?nc=VIJ4&fm_fid=2264.

-Safeguarding referrals should be made to Southwark Multi Agency Safeguarding Hub (MASH) via the Referral Form and copied to the LA’s Schools Safeguarding Coordinator.
-Prior to any written form being sent as a referral to social care,there should be a verbal consultation with the MASH social worker or manager, by calling the duty desk on 020 7525 1921, to ensure that making a referral is an appropriate action.
+When we are undecided about whether the circumstances require a referral or we require general advice and guidance about a situation, there will be a verbal consultation with the MASH social worker or manager, by calling the duty desk on 020 7525 1921, to seek further guidance.
 The parent/carer will normally be contacted to obtain their consent before a referral is made.
-However, if the concern involves, for example alleged or suspected child sexual abuse, Honour Based Abuse, fabricated or induced illness or the Designated Safeguarding Lead has reason to believe that informing the parent at this stage might compromise the safety of the child or a staff member, nothing should be said to the parent/carer ahead of the referral, but a rationale for the decision to progress without consent should be provided with the referral.
+However, if the concern involves, for example alleged or suspected child sexual abuse, Honour Based Abuse, fabricated or induced illness or the Designated Safeguarding Lead has reason to believe that informing the parent at this stage might compromise the safety of the child or a staff member, nothing should be said to the parent/carer ahead of the referral, but a rationale for the decision to progress without consent will be provided with the referral.

-Within one working day of a referral being received, local authority children’s social care should acknowledge receipt to the referrer and a social work qualified practice supervisor or manager should decide next steps and the type of response required.
+Within one working day of a referral being received, a local authority social worker should acknowledge its receipt to the referrer and make a decision about the next steps and the type of response that is required.
 We will follow up if this information is not forthcoming.

 If, after a referral, the child’s situation does not appear to be improving, we will consider following local escalation procedures to ensure that the concerns have been addressed and, most importantly, that the child’s situation improves.